 “An Iron Curtain has swept across the continent” Winston Churchill

-At the same time, the failure of the Allied Control Council became apparent, the differences between the Western powers USA, England and France on one side and the Soviet Union on the other were to great.
-The zones occupied by the British, the French and the USA should become democracies; the Soviet occupation zone should become a communistic country.
+At the same time, the failure of the Allied Control Council became apparent, the differences between the Western powers USA, England, and France on one side and the Soviet Union on the other were too great.
+The zones occupied by the British, the French, and the USA should become democracies; the Soviet occupation zone should become a communistic country.
 When the Western powers began negotiations over a uniting their zones of occupation, the Soviet Union left the Allied Control Council in March 1948.
-De facto, Germany now was a divided country.
+In reality, Germany now was a divided country.

-Shortly after, the Soviet Union blockaded all roads, railways and water ways on which goods came into Berlin.
+Shortly after, the Soviet Union blockaded all roads, railways, and waterways on which goods came into Berlin.
 But British and American airplanes flew food and coal into the three west sectors.
-Thanks to the “raisin bombers” and their own great discipline, the people of Berlin got through the winter 1948/49 despite many deprivations, and the blockade was lifted at the beginning of May 1949.
-But the separation and the “cold war” were there.
+Thanks to the “raisin bombers” and their own great discipline, the people of Berlin got through the winter 1948/49 despite many deprivations.
+In May 1949, the Soviets lifted the blockade.
+But the separation and the “Cold War” were there.
 On October 7, 1949, the constitution of the German Democratic Republic came in force.